benmthomas/pgadmin-gke-cloud-sql/README.md

-# Deploying 3-tier Architecture Bookshelf App in GKE using terraform
+# Deploy a 3-tier Architecture Bookshelf App on GKE using Terraform

 ## Acknowledgement